kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 Successfully executed 4 function(s) in 2 package(s).
 ```

-Example 2: Add another function to pipeline to set name-prefix to only `Deployment`
+Example 2: Let's add another function to the pipeline that adds a name-prefix to a resource if:
-resources with name `wordpress` and `Service` resources with name `wordpress`.
+- it has kind `Deployment` AND name `wordpress`
-To achieve this, add `ensure-name-substring` function to list of mutators in
+  OR
-`wordpress/Kptfile` as depicted:
+- it has kind `Service` AND name `wordpress`

 ```yaml
 # wordpress/Kptfile (Excerpt)